Healthy Homes Assessment Brooklyn

 Insulation Brooklyn

-A house that is well-insulated will help to control condensation and lower the chance of mould and dampness and will also make it easier to the household to retain the heat.
+A house that is well-insulated will reduce the risk of condensation, and decrease the risk of mould and dampness as well as making it easier to the household to hold warmth.

-The "R" stands for thermal resistance, and it is a measurement of how well the insulation resists heat flow.
-The more R-value is higher, the higher the standard of insulation.
+The "R" refers to thermal resistance, and it is a measurement of how well insulation withstands heat flow.
+The more high the R-value, more effective the insulation.

 Brooklyn Moisture Ingress & Drainage

-The security of your rental home from the effects of moisture isn’t just a matter of the inside it’s also about the outside.
-You must make sure there is somewhere for rain, surface or ground water, and to prevent it from getting inside.
-When it is about damp and water, it is frequently what you don’t see that can cause a lot of trouble that can cause damages to your investment and harming your tenant’s health.
+Keeping your rental property safe from moisture isn’t just about the inside; you have to make sure there is somewhere for rain, surface and ground water to go, and stop it from coming into the building.
+When it comes to moisture and damp it’s often not apparent that it can cause a lot of trouble and cause damages to your investment and affecting the tenant’s health.

-Properties that are rented must be equipped with effective drainage to get rid of floodwaters, surface water, and groundwater, with an appropriate outfall or runoff.
-Making sure that water has a proper place to go and that it isn’t allowed to remain beneath buildings is a vital aspect of making sure your property is dry.
+Rental properties should be equipped with efficient drainage to get rid of floodwaters, surface water and groundwater, with the proper outfall or runoff.
+Making sure that the water has a place to go and that it can’t linger underneath the buildings is an essential part of maintaining your property’s dry.

-In addition to the drainage system that will prevent the ingress of moisture, if your rental has an enclosed gap between the floor and ground, a ground moisture barrier must be installed if it’s reasonably practicable to do so.
+In addition to a drainage system to avoid moisture from entering, if your rental has an enclosed gap between your floor and the ground, a ground moisture barrier should be put in place if it is reasonably practicable to do so.

-Ground moisture barriers are generally an insulating sheet of polythene laid over the ground to stop any moisture in the ground from accumulating into the home.
-It also assists in preventing from causing damage to the flooring insulation.
+The ground-moisture barrier generally made of polythene and is laid on top of the ground to stop any moisture present in the ground from rising into the structure.
+It also helps prevent water damage to the floor insulation.

 moisture ingress and drainage inspection